Things Fall Apart – Autobiography of Champion Lego Builder, Chinua Achebe

 Follow Me

 Some of the links on Brockeim.com are affiliate links from which I receive a small commission from sales of certain items.
 As an Amazon Associate, I earn from qualifying purchases.
+This pays for coffee and this website.
 Thank you!

-(c) copyright 2023 Brockeim.com
+(c) copyright 2026 Brockeim.com

 Are we down here?
 There’s nothing to see.
 Well, since you are here, “My heart aches, and a drowsy numbness pains.”
 John Keats wrote that.